Sample Essay Mainstream Feminism

-By the 1930s the evolution of mainstream feminism and sexism had not yet set in this means that women in general and black women in particular were faced by many problems of subordination and having them being looked upon as sexual objects.
-In the novel ‘color purple’ walker tries to show us how these women tried their best to overcome these cultural norms, male domination and subordination.
+By the 1930s the evolution of mainstream feminism and sexism had not yet set in this means that women in general and black women in particular were faced with many problems of subordination and having them being looked upon as sexual objects.
+In the novel ‘Color Purple’ walker tries to show us how these women tried their best to overcome these cultural norms, male domination, and subordination.

 Rose Weitz has also tried to elaborate on this.
 In “Women and their Hair” Weitz shows how women can use the available norms and probable cultural norms to gain power in society.
 In ‘color purple’, Walker also shows How Sofia was able to stand firm and stand up to her Husband Harpo.